 Many students experience some type of academic difficulties during their college years.
 Some common problems are poor concentration, time management difficulties, lack of motivation, procrastination, and test anxiety.
-The Center offers educational counseling to address these concerns.
+The Health Center offers educational counseling to address these concerns.

 A crisis is any situation in which a person needs assistance in order to adequately cope.
 Our mental health professionals make every effort to respond quickly to a student in crisis.
 In most cases, the student can talk to a professional immediately.
-Students in crisis do not need an appointment and can come to the main desk at the Counseling and Psychiatric Services (214-768-2277).
+Students in crisis do not need an appointment and can come to the main desk at the Counseling Services (214-768-2277).
 After hours, call 214-768-2277 for the counselor on-call.